icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 was recognized as a potential threat to current aircraft.
-Large drop icing can form in area different from smaller drops, and if ice forms aft of a protection system it can produce different shapes. the "Forward Facing Quarter Round" has been used as a stand-in for such ice.
+Large drop icing can form in area different from smaller drops, and if ice forms aft of a protection system it can produce different shapes.
+The "Forward Facing Quarter Round" has been used to represent such ice.

 ![DOT-FAA-AR-00-14 Figure 7](images/DOT-FAA-AR-00-14/Figure 7.png)
 >Figure 7 from DOT/FAA/AR-00/14 [^12].

-You can find a more detail discussion in Bragg, "Iced-airfoil aerodynamics" [^13].
+You can find a more detailed discussion in "Iced-airfoil aerodynamics" [^13].

 ###Icing conditions parameters